migtools/mig-controller/README.md

 ```
 make samples
-# [... sample CR content will be copied to 'migsamples' dir, which is .gitignored so you can make changes]
+# [... sample CR content will be copied to 'migsamples' dir, which is .gitignored]
 ```

 These sample resources describe a migration where the _source_ cluster is running the controller, so a Service Account (SA) token and cluster URL must be provided for the _destination_ cluster only.